-What is your opinion on the effectiveness of the proactive work EFRAG is undertaking?
-What type of EFRAG projects and output have been more useful:

-- (a) Discussion Papers

-- (b) Short Discussion Series Papers

-- (c) Bulletins

-Do you support the current mix of output?
+Appendix - Answers to the questions raised in the consultation paper Effectiveness of proactive work What is your opinion on the effectiveness of the proactive work EFRAG is undertaking?
+What type of EFRAG projects and output have been more useful: - (a) Discussion Papers - (b) Short Discussion Series Papers - (c) Bulletins Do you support the current mix of output?
 Please mention an EFRAG paper that you consider in particular useful.
 And also one that you consider was not so useful.
 Please indicate your reasoning.
 How do you make the decision to comment or not to comment on an EFRAG proactive project?
 In general, the effectiveness of any activities should be measured on the basis of the effects the activities resulted in.
-More precisely: As we deem EFRAG's proactive activities to be ultimately targeted at influencing the development of international financial reporting standards, the measurement of its effectiveness needs to take into account primarily whether and how the IASB has been influenced in its work.
+More precisely: As we deem EFRAG's proactive activities to be ultimately targeted at setting international financial reporting standards, the measurement of its effectiveness needs to take into account primarily whether and how the IASB has been influenced in its work.
 For the vast majority of EFRAG's proactive activities and related output we do not feel in a position to make such an assessment as the whether-and-how is hardly recognisable to us.
 For example, we do not see any clear evidence for the bulletins, which EFRAG published to influence the IASB in its Conceptual Framework project, to actually have resulted in a significant influence.
-In contrast, we consider the EFRAG's Discussion Paper Accounting for Business Combinations under Common Control (published in 2011) a useful contribution given that the IASB has initiated a research project on this topic involving issues mentioned in the EFRAG Discussion Paper (for example, push-down accounting).
+In contrast, we consider the EFRAG's Discussion Paper Accounting for Business Combinations under Common Control (published in 2011) a useful contribution given that the IASB has initiated a research project on this topic involving issues mentioned in the EFRAG Discussion Paper (for example push-down accounting).
 In our view, the definition of a process, accompanied by a clear communication, for identifying and deciding on proactive activities is of fundamental importance as it is likely to increase the level of consideration of these activities at the IASB.
 This process should specifically consider the relevance of the issue, which might be supported, for example, by demonstrating existing practical problems.
 We acknowledge that there might be reasons other than practical problems resulting in issues being relevant, but especially in situations in which a practical problem is not apparent EFRAG needs to outline convincingly why the issue is of relevance and what the proactive activities are aiming at.
-In this respect we note that EFRAG takes every opportunity to remind the IASB of the need to compose its work plan evidencebased.
+It should be further considered that EFRAG takes every opportunity to remind the IASB of the need to compose its work plan evidence-based.
 We are of the opinion that the same should apply to EFRAG's proactive work.
+Accounting Standards Committee of Germany